Gastrointestinal Stromal Tumor Overview

 Benefit From World-Class Care at TGH

 Because GISTs are uncommon, specialized treatment is important.
 TGH’s Sarcoma Center of Excellence features a multidisciplinary team that specializes in diagnosing and treating GISTs and other types of sarcoma.
 Our patients collaborate closely with seasoned experts who offer the latest treatment options, including advanced targeted drug therapies that focus on specific tumor characteristics to inhibit the growth and replication of cancerous cells.
-In recognition of our consistently outstanding cancer outcomes, U.S. News & World Report has awarded TGH the prestigious “High Performing in Cancer” designation for 2023-24.
+In recognition of our consistently outstanding cancer outcomes, U.S. News & World Report has recognized TGH as One of the Nation's Best Hospitals for Cancer Care for 2024-25.

 If you would like to learn more about gastrointestinal stromal tumors, contact Tampa General Hospital at (800) 822-3627 to request an appointment with an expert in our Cancer Institute in Tampa, FL.